kidwellj/mapping_environmental_action/mapping_draft.md

 Blue pins are active communities who are connected to the Scottish Transition network Yellow pins show interest in this area"
 [^15571030]:This was calculated by calculating a 10m wide footprint for every postcode in Scotland, areas which are not within 10m of a postcode (as of May 2014) are counted as uninhabited.
 [^159142242]: Fiona Tweedia, *Ecumenical Audit: Questionnaire Findings* (2014).
 [^15914204]:See note above regarding the data used from the PointX POI database.
 Note, for our research,we filtered out religious groups not represented within the Eco-Congregation footprint.
-We discuss representation by tradition and religion further below.
+We discuss representation by tradition and religion further below.adition and religion further below.